traveltime-dev/traveltime-python-sdk/README.md

 ### Proto Transportation

-Proto requests transportation param is a union of 3 types.
+When picking transportation mode for proto requests take note that some of the transportation modes support extra configuration parameters.

-transportation: Union[ProtoTransportation, PublicTransportWithDetails, DrivingAndPublicTransportWithDetails]
+* transportation: Union[ProtoTransportation, PublicTransportWithDetails, DrivingAndPublicTransportWithDetails]

 Examples: